open-zaak/open-zaak-website/README.md

-# Signalen website
+# OpenZaak website

-A website to get potential new users of Signalen to get to know it and get them started.
+A website to get potential new users of OpenZaak to get to know it and get them started.

-This site is a collaborative project by the Signalen community and is meant to be [easy to contribute to](CONTRIBUTING.md).
+This site is a collaborative project by the OpenZaak community and is meant to be [easy to contribute to](CONTRIBUTING.md).

 ## Building, testing and deploying